thomasp85/shinyFiles/cran-comments.md

-This is a minor version with a bunch of new features and bug fixes.
-No breaking changes has been introduced and no problems in reverse dependencies has been detected.
+This is a new feature and bug-fix version with no breaking changes

 ## Test environments
 * local R installation, R 3.6.0